The overall purpose of Wisconsin's Early Childhood Longitudinal Data System (EC LDS) is the following:

 "Wisconsin will be able to measure child outcomes across systems to evaluate young children’s progress and inform policy decisions."

 In 2009 Wisconsin was awarded a grant which included a proposal to conduct a feasibility study around Early Childhood data and make recommendations for a future build of the EC LDS.
 The cross-agency collaborative team accomplished all objectives listed in the 2011-2012 Feasibility Study Project Charter within the grant time period.
 More information about the grant can be found on the SLDS 2009 ARRA Grant Info page.
 The Feasibility Study Project Charter describes the work to be completed in detail.

 *ECDC - The Early Childhood Data Collaborative, a consortium of national organizations working to help states build, link, and use early childhood data systems, has developed guidelines defining a well-crafted EC LDS.
 Partner organizations in the Early Childhood Data Collaborative include the Council of Chief State School Officers, Center for the Study of Child Care Employment at UC Berkeley, Data Quality Campaign, National Center for Children in Poverty at Columbia University’s Mailman School of Public Health, National Conference of State Legislatures, National Governors Association for Best Practices, and Pre-K Now at the Pew Center on the States.

-Feasibility Study: Key Policy Questions
+- Initial Key Policy Questions Identified

 - Are children, birth through age five, on track to succeed when they enter school and beyond?